 How to Become a Speech Therapist in New York

-According to a 2015 report by the US Bureau of Labor Statistics, New York has the third highest employment level in the nation for SLPs and is the fifth highest-paying state for the profession.
-Even beyond incentives like job security and a comfortable salary, the many innovative speech-therapy practices found in New York create an inspiring environment full of opportunities to work in clinics that contribute to enhancing the quality of life for patients.
+Even beyond incentives like job security and a comfortable salary, the many innovative speech-therapy practices found in New York create an inspiring environment full of opportunities to improve the quality of life for patients.

 Featured Programs:

-In addition to accredited online programs, New York is home to 26 universities that are accredited by the American Speech-Language-Hearing Association (ASHA) Council on Academic Accreditation (CAA), including institutions that house speech and hearing clinics.
+In addition to accredited online programs, New York is home to over 30 universities that are accredited by the American Speech-Language-Hearing Association (ASHA) Council on Academic Accreditation (CAA), including institutions that house speech and hearing clinics that serve the public.

 The New York Board for Speech-Language Pathology and Audiology is responsible for issuing licenses to qualified candidates in the state.
 Follow the steps in this guide to learn how to become a speech therapist in New York: